By Tambay A. Obenson | Shadow and Act July 23, 2014 at 3:28PM

 - "Afronauts" directed and written by Frances Bodomo, cinematography by Joshua Richards.
 At the height of the U.S./U.S.S.R. space race, the Zambia Space Academy also hopes to put its “spacegirl” Matha Mwamba on the moon.
 (Historical Fiction)

-- "Black Sunshine" written and directed by Akosua Adoma Owusu, produced by Akosua Adoma Owusu and Julio Chavezmontes and executive produced by Lisa Cortes.
-A young Albino girl tries to balance her life between her demanding mother and her rejecting environment, a mythical reality is presented to her, but the path it leads to might be darker than she thinks.
-(Supernatural Thriller)
+- "Black Sunshine" (Ghana) Directed by Akosua Adoma Owusu, and Produced by Obibini Pictures A young Albino girl tries to balance her life between her demanding mother and her rejecting environment, a mythical reality is presented to her, but the path it leads to might be darker than she thinks.
+(Drama)

 - "Dara Ju" written and directed by Anthony Onah, produced by Anthony Onah, Justin Begnaud, Catherine Davila and Daniel Davila, and Kishori Rajan.
 A young Nigerian-American financier struggles with love, family, and a prescription drug dependency as his ambitions steer him down a criminal path.
 (Drama)